Customized Hair Growth Kit - 60% OFF get started

 • Avoid excessive use of hot tools and chemical treatments.

-• Use natural oils like coconut oil or shea butter to moisturize and protect hair.
+• Use natural oils such as coconut oil or shea butter to moisturize and protect your hair.

 • Avoid tight hairstyles that cause tension and breakage.

-• Incorporate foods rich in vitamin D, such as fatty fish and fortified dairy products, into your diet to promote hair health.
+• To promote hair health, incorporate foods rich in vitamin D, such as fatty fish and fortified dairy products, into your diet.

 Indian hair: